 Objective: End youth homelessness in Northern Nevada

 Eddy House is a center for homeless, runaway, foster, and other at-risk youth.
 We are the central intake and assessment facility in Northern Nevada.
 Youth have access to resources for basic needs such as food, clothing, hygiene items, and a safe secure place to be during the day.
 Eddy House also offers counseling services, work force development, life skills groups, health care services and more.
-The brand new 24-hour facility now provides safe overnight opportunities for the homeless youth in our community.
+The new 24-hour facility now provides safe overnight opportunities for the homeless youth in our community which includes an overnight shelter for up to 20 young adults, a five-bed emergency shelter, and a new results-oriented “Community Living Program” for 23 youth.

 Founder Lynette Eddy and her son Brian Eddy